Mongolia–Singapore relations: History

 The first dated interaction was in 1320, when envoys of the Yuan Dynasty (part of the Mongol Empire) were sent to obtain elephants from Long Ya Men (龍牙門, Dragon's Teeth Gate, the entrance to present-day Keppel Harbour in Singapore); the people of Long Ya Men subsequently visited the court of Yesün Temür in 1325 with a tribute and trade mission.
+Trade with Singapore (then known as Temasek/Singapura) continued during the 14th century, as evidenced by the Temasek Wreck, a Yuan-era shipwreck (dated to 1340-1352) found in Singapore waters, the largest Yuan blue-and-white porcelain documented shipwreck assemblage worldwide.

 The earliest documented contact between modern Singapore and Mongolia started in 1950, when nine Mongolian pilgrims arrived at Singapore in a ship called the Automedon from Jeddah.
 In 1960s, the trade between Singapore and Mongolia was restricted due to the anti-communist policies of Singapore.

 Singapore and Mongolia established diplomatic relations on June 11, 1970.
 Tsevengombyn Demiddagva, the Ambassador of Mongolia to India, was appointed as the first non-resident Ambassador of Mongolia to Singapore two years later.
 In 1990, B. Sharavsambuu, the Vice Chairman of the Councils of Minister of Mongolia, visited Singapore, marking the first official contact between the two countries.
 In 1992, Mongolia set up a trade representative office in Singapore; a consul, Haidav Gungaajav, was resident in Singapore at 100 St Patrick Rd during the mid- and late-1990s.
 A consulate-general was set up in Singapore ten years later, under Resolution No.92 of the Parliament of Mongolia in 2001, whereby the Trade Representative Office of Mongolia was reorganized as a Consulate General.
 In 2008, the consulate-general became an embassy and Gansukh Purevjav became the first resident ambassador of Mongolia to Singapore, Delgermaa Banzragch in 2012, and in 2015 T.Lkhagvadorj (who also served as Dean of the Diplomatic Corps in 2020).
-The current Ambassador of Mongolia to Singapore is S.Enkhbayar (since December 2021).
+S.Enkhbayar served as Ambassador from December 2021 to April 2026.
+The current Ambassador of Mongolia to Singapore is Uyanga Ganbold.